 - an opportunity comes out of the blue or from someone you don’t know

 - something sounds out of the ordinary – such as winning the lottery, or being invited to invest in an ‘amazing’ scheme which must be kept secret

 - you are asked to pay for something in advance – especially by bank transfer

 - you are asked for personal information – such as bank details, computer passwords or PIN numbers

 - you are pressured into buying something or making a decision quickly – a trustworthy company will be happy to wait

 - you are asked to phone an expensive number – these usually start with 070, 084, 087, 090, 091 or 098

-Devon, Somerset and Torbay Trading Standards Service is at the forefront of tackling financial abuse through their activities in identifying, visiting and supporting victims of scams.
+The Heart of the South West Trading Standards Service is at the forefront of tackling financial abuse through their activities in identifying, visiting and supporting victims of scams.
 They are also actively working in partnership with the National Trading Standards (NTS) Scams Team to deliver key education to help promote the continued health and wellbeing of those potentially at risk.

 Don’t include personal information.

 "*" indicates required fields